Yankees vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- He has earned a quality start 15 times in 31 starts this season.

-- Berrios has seven starts in a row of five innings or more.
+- Bassitt will look to finish five or more innings for the 14th start in a row.

-- In 31 appearances this season, he has finished six without allowing an earned run.
+- He has made 32 appearances and finished eight of them without allowing an earned run.

 |Opponent